Adam Berry

 Adam Barrett Berry (born December 3, 1966) is a two-time American Emmy Award-winning television and film composer and a Grammy Award-winning producer and member of the new age band White Sun.
 He is originally from Los Angeles.
-Some of his credits include South Park, Kim Possible, American Dragon: Jake Long, and The Sarah Silverman Program.
+Some of his credits include South Park, Kim Possible, American Dragon: Jake Long, Buzz Lightyear of Star Command, Penguins of Madagascar, Big Hero 6: The Series, and The Sarah Silverman Program.
 He worked closely with Trey Parker and Matt Stone's in developing the scores for the first four seasons of South Park, and also played in their punk band, DVDA.
 As a member of White Sun, Berry garnered a Grammy Award for best New Age album in 2017 for the album White Sun II.